-Command Command Function Subroutine CREATE None DIR\$ CR CREA\$\$
+Command Command Function Subroutine

+CREATE None DIR\$CR

+CREA\$\$

-The CREA\$\$ subroutine is documented in Appendix A of the Subroutines Reference Guide, Vol. II.
+\ The CREA\$\$ subroutine is documented in Appendix A of Subroutines Reference II: File System.
 It is considered obsolete at PRIMOS Rev. 20.2.
 Although CREA\$\$ is still supported, programs should use DIR\$CR beginning with Rev. 20.2.

-Creating a File Directory (Command): To create a file directory from command level, use the command:
+Creating a File Directory (Command): To create a file directory from command level, use the command

-CREATE directory_pathname [-MAX n] [-CATEGORY acatname]
+CREATE directory\pathname [-MAX n] [-CATEGORY acatname] CR -CAT

-The directory pathname argument can be any legitimate form of pathname, implying that you can create a file directory anywhere, provided, of course, that you have the appropriate access.
-The ACL of the new directory will be the same as that of the containing directory; you can modify it once the directory exists by using any of the access control commands described previously.
+The directory\pathname argument can be any legitimate form of pathname, implying that you can create a file directory anywhere, provided, of course, that you have the appropriate access.
+The ACL of the new directory is the same as that of the containing directory; you can modify it once the directory exists by using any of the access control commands described previously.